presenta-software/doc-presenta-lib/docs/guide/README.md

 ### Local starterkit

-You can download this [zip](https://github.com/presenta-software/presenta-lib-starterkit/archive/master.zip) that contains a markdown based example you can edit locally.
+You can download this [zip](https://github.com/presenta-software/presenta-lib-starterkit/archive/master.zip) that contains a **markdown based** example you can edit locally.
+This is the quickest way to get started for those who want to write markdown to create slides locally.

 ### Remote starterkit

-You can start with a config based example by forking this [Codepen](https://codepen.io/abusedmedia/full/ZEOWyqM), [Glitch](https://glitch.com/edit/#!/presenta-starterkit?path=config.js) or [Repl](https://repl.it/@fabiofranchino/presenta-starterkit#config.js) project.
+You can start with a **config based** example by forking this [Codepen](https://codepen.io/abusedmedia/full/ZEOWyqM), [Glitch](https://glitch.com/edit/#!/presenta-starterkit?path=config.js) or [Repl](https://repl.it/@fabiofranchino/presenta-starterkit#config.js) project.
+This is a bit more technical that the previous one since you have to deal with the JSON object.
+A remote markdown based version can be experienced with the [Playground](https://play.presenta.cc).

 ### Unpkg